Find Affordable College Courses

 22 Yearly Graduations

-West Chester University of Pennsylvania comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration and social service.
+West Chester University of Pennsylvania comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Roughly 17,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-The public administration and social service program at West Chester University of Pennsylvania awarded 22 doctor's degrees during the 2020-2021 school year.
-Of these students, 64% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their doctor's degree in public administration & social service from WCUPA.
+About 55% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
+Data shows that WCUPA graduates that hold this degree go on to make a median salary of $82,087.

 22 Yearly Graduations

-The University of Texas at Arlington comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration and social service.
+The University of Texas at Arlington comes in at #4 on our list of the most popular colleges offering doctor's degrees in public administration & social service.
 Each year, around 48,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-For the 2020-2021 academic year, 22 doctor's degrees were handed out to public administration and social service majors at UT Arlington.
-Of these students, 73% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their doctor's degree in public administration & social service from UT Arlington.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+Data shows that UT Arlington graduates that hold this degree go on to make a median salary of $82,087.

 #6